The ASP.NET Sensor traces incoming requests in the ASP.NET pipeline. The sensor places an additional HTTP tag

 Internally, ASP.NET sets the response code to 200 (OK) by default.
 It might occur that only one thread sees a change in the response status, leading to different response codes in the details of each ASP.NET node.

-To edit the System Profile specific settings, right click you System Profile, and select Edit System Profile > Agent Group/tier with .NET technology > Sensor Configuration and then select the ASP.NET item in the Sensor Configuration list.
+To edit the System Profile specific settings, open the System Profile Preferences dialog box and select Agent Group/tier with .NET technology > Sensor Configuration and then select the ASP.NET item in the Sensor Configuration list.